brunonicko/basicco/README.rst

 Backport of the `contextvars` module for Python 2.7, based on `MagicStack/contextvars <https://github.com/MagicStack/contextvars>`_.

-When imported from Python 3, it redirects the contents to the native `contextvars <https://docs.python.org/3/library/contextvars.html>`_ module.
+When imported from Python 3, it simply redirects to the native `contextvars <https://docs.python.org/3/library/contextvars.html>`_ module.

 .. code:: python